eggyducktective/neo4j-node-backend/README.md

 # README

 This Neo4j-based node / react web app displays movie and person data in a manner similar to IMDB.
 The backend for my final project for my Web Development Bootcamp at General Assembly.
+You can see my final project here: [Search the Stars Github](https://github.com/eggyducktective/moviestar-react-frontend)

 I followed a tutorial on Github to set this up.
 I also added a few customised routes and updated my models to reflect an alternate dataset (see below).
 Here are the instructions that come with the original Github project.

-You can see my final project here [a link](https://github.com/eggyducktective/moviestar-react-frontend)

 ## The Model